a) Joe’s Valley

-- Even more resting: If you have a clear day that you want to move around a bit, but not rock climb, I highly recommend checking out Cloudland Canyon State Park.
+- Even more resting: If you have a clear day that you want to move around a bit without climbing, I highly recommend checking out Cloudland Canyon State Park.
 It’s about 30 minutes from Rocktown, $5 parking per vehicle, and has a number of gorgeous hikes with views of canyons and waterfalls.
-Just resist climbing on any of the rocks, because it’s illegal.
+Just resist climbing on any of the rocks, because it’s illegal and dangerous.

 [[Little Rock City AKA Stonefort]]

 - CAMPING: We usually opted to sleep in our van in the Whole Foods parking lot.
 It seemed pretty legit and we felt safe, but I wouldn’t recommend it for everyone.
-You don’t have much privacy, there are bright street lights, and it would be difficult to poop unnoticed, so you’d have to hold it until the store opened.
-There is always Wal-mart!
+You don’t have much privacy, there are bright street lights, and there’s no bathroom once the store closes.
+There is always Wal-mart.
 I’ve heard there is also Raccoon Mountain for camping (nice amenities but ~$20/night/site), or you can throw down some bucks to stay at the infamous Crash Pad Hostel.
 We’ve met the owners, and they are super nice.
-An upside to staying there is meeting fellow climbers, free wifi, and a free do-it-yourself breakfast plus coffee.
+An upside to staying there is meeting fellow climbers, wifi, and a free do-it-yourself breakfast plus coffee.